 The texture is just as important as the color.
 A matte or a semi gloss provides a wonderful wearing surface.
 It can even mimic materials like stone or tile.
 Higher gloss laminate finishes provide a wonderfully shiny and ultra modern look.

-This post comes from Sarah, who acquired a ‘fixer upper’ in 2013, and has been spending the first quarter of 2014 renovating. her first priority was the kitchen, in which she enlisted the assistance of Adelaide City Benchtops, who helped her pick out and install the perfect kitchen bench for her Adelaide home.
+Author: Sarah, who acquired a ‘fixer upper’ in 2013, and has been spending the first quarter of 2014 renovating.
+Her first priority was the kitchen, in which she enlisted the assistance of Adelaide City Benchtops, who helped her pick out and install the perfect kitchen bench for her Adelaide home.